 To help you plan your next fall getaway, we’ve put together a list of 10 must-see destinations across the United States.
-Far more than just leaf-peeping in New England, we take you across the country to find fall-delights behind the wheel.
+Far more than just leaf-peeping in New England and fall drives on the east coast, we take you across the country to find fall delights behind the wheel.

-So gas up the car, check your extended auto warranty coverage, pack your bags, and get ready for an unforgettable road trip!
+So gas up the car, check your extended auto warranty coverage, pack your bags, and prepare for an unforgettable road trip in the USA!